Credit Suisse lifts Denison Mines Corp. [DNN] price estimate. Who else is bullish?

 Denison Mines Corp.
-[AMEX: DNN] price surged by 0.88 percent to reach at $0.01.
+[AMEX: DNN] slipped around -0.02 points on Friday, while shares priced at $1.16 at the close of the session, down -1.69%.
 The company report on May 11, 2021 that Denison Announces Appointment of Ron Hochstein as Board Chair and Welcomes New Directors.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.